 For many, the terms “internet” and “WiFi” are used synonymously to describe having access to the web.
 But make no mistake: internet and WiFi are two completely different things.
-They may interact together like cars on a highway, but you can very well have one without the other and still access your favorite sites.
+They are closely related to each other similar to how cars and roads are, but you can very well have one without the other and still access your favorite sites.

 We break down the differences between WiFi and internet in the simplest of terms to help you better understand your connection and learn how to improve your online experience.
 You’ll take away:

 - What is the internet?